Project introduction

 • Upgrading key intersections with roundabouts, to make it safer and more efficient for people to turn on and off the state highway and provide a turnaround function to support the median barrier.
 Along this stretch, we are proposing three roundabouts.

-A roundabout at the intersection of SH30 and Mill Road has been included, following feedback from stakeholders and road users.
+A roundabout at the intersection of SH30 and Mill Road was included, following feedback from stakeholders and road users.

 Close